melizalab/cr-pr-adults/README.md

 # CR-PR-adults

-This project examines how the social-acoustical environment a zebra finch experiences during childhood influences auditory processing and perception in adulthood.
+This repository contains analysis code to accompany Moseley and Meliza, "A complex acoustical environment during development enhances auditory perception and coding efficiency in the zebra finch", currently in press at the Journal of Neuroscience.
+A preprint can be found at [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.06.25.600670v2).

-This file describes the key steps in running the analysis, including links to data files hosted on public repositories.
+This README file describes the key steps in running the analysis, including links to data files hosted on public repositories.
 See the `docs` folder for information about installing dependencies, using a high performance cluster, and other topics.
 The instructions should work on Linux or any other POSIX-compatible